 Pharmacies in Nigeria

 Pharmacies are available across most Nigerian cities, although these may not stock many of the usual drugs that expats may be used to having access to at home.
+Certain pharmaceuticals may not be available in the country and the same goes for preferred name brand over-the-counter medication.
 It’s recommended that expats bring a sizeable supply of any required prescription medication with them to Nigeria.
-Certain pharmaceuticals may not be available in the country, and the generic may not necessarily be trustworthy.
-The same goes for preferred name brand over-the-counter medication.

 Health risks in Nigeria

 Malaria is a concern throughout Nigeria.
 Expats are divided over whether or not to take malaria prophylaxes.
-These drugs do have some serious side effects, and long-term use is not recommended.
-Additionally, they mask the symptoms of malaria, which may impede rapid treatment.
-The best approach is to be proactive with prevention: use a mosquito net, cover arms and legs, fumigate the house twice a year and visit the doctor immediately if experiencing any flu-like symptoms.
-Malaria is easy to treat, as long as it’s caught early.
+These drugs do have side effects, and long-term use is not recommended.
+Additionally, they could mask the symptoms of malaria, which may impede rapid treatment.
+We recommend consulting a medical practitioner for advice on taking antimalarial medication and finding the most suitable approach.
+We also urge expats to be proactive with prevention: use a mosquito net, cover arms and legs, fumigate the house twice a year and visit the doctor immediately if experiencing any symptoms.

 HIV and tuberculosis are also rife in Nigeria, so appropriate precautions must be taken.
-Tap water should not be consumed; water-borne diseases spread easily, and diarrhoea is a common ailment amongst expats.
+Tap water should not be consumed; water-borne diseases spread easily, and diarrhoea is a common ailment among new arrivals.

 Vaccinations for Nigeria

-The following vaccinations are recommended prior to travel to Nigeria:
+The following vaccinations are recommended before travel to Nigeria:

 The above list is merely a guide.
-Expats should ensure that all their routine vaccinations are up to date and should consult with a medical professional prior to departure for further information on vaccinations for Nigeria.
+Expats should ensure that all their routine vaccinations are up to date and should consult with a medical professional before departure for further information on vaccinations for Nigeria.

 Emergency services in Nigeria

 Emergency response times in Nigeria are notoriously slow.
-A number of private medical emergency services are in operation, although coverage in rural areas may be limited.
-It’s essential that expats have comprehensive health insurance that covers air evacuation by private means.
+Several private medical emergency services are in operation, particularly in Lagos, although coverage in rural areas may be limited.
+Expats must have comprehensive health insurance that covers air evacuation by private means.